graphql/graphql-spec/STYLE_GUIDE.md

 All elements in hyphenated words follow the same rules, e.g. headings may contain `Non-Null`, `Context-Free`, `Built-in` (`in` is a preposition, so is not capitalized).

+## Lists

+Lists can be written as full sentences or as fragments.
+Algorithms that appear as lists, however, should be written in full sentences with proper punctuation.